zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 the block.
 The pipe treats the memory block as a temporary addition to its ring buffer, allowing it to immediately accept the data bytes without copying them.
-Once all of the data bytes in the block have been delivered to the receiving task the pipe automatically frees the block back to the memory pool.
+Once all of the data bytes in the block have been delivered to the receiving task, the pipe automatically frees the block back to the memory pool.

 Data sent using a memory pool block is always sent asynchronously, even for a pipe with no ring buffer of its own.
-Likewise, the pipe always accepts all of the available data in the block---a partial transfer never occurs.
+Likewise, the pipe always accepts all of the available data in the block -- a partial transfer never occurs.

 Receiving Data
 ==============

 A task receives from a pipe by specifying a pointer to an area to receive the data bytes that were sent.
-It also specifies both the desired number of data bytes and a *pipe option* that indicates the minimum number of data bytes the pipe must deliver.
+It also specifies both the desired number of data bytes and a :dfn:`pipe option` that indicates the minimum number of data bytes the pipe must deliver.
 The following pipe option values are supported:

    :option:`_ALL_N`
-      Specifies that all desired number of data bytes must be received;
+      Specifies that all desired number of data bytes must be received.
-      otherwise the receive request fails or performs a partial receive.
+      When this requirement is not fulfilled, the receive request either fails or performs a partial receive.
    :option:`_1_TO_N`
-      Specifies that at least one data byte must be received; otherwise the receive request fails.
+      Specifies that at least one data byte must be received.
+When this requirement is not fulfilled, the receive request fails.
    :option:`_0_TO_N`
       Specifies that any number of data bytes (including zero) may be received; the receive request never fails.